v1noid/de-env/README.md

 ## What it does

 `de-env` takes your environment variables and converts them into a strongly-typed TypeScript/JavaScript module using a schema definition.
-It automatically:
+It helps your project validate environment variables in two ways:

+1. **Manual Schema Definition**: Define your environment variable types and requirements explicitly
+2. **Automatic Schema Generation**: Use `de-env <env-path> <output-path>` command to automatically generate a schema from your `.env` file

+### Key Features
 - Generates a schema from your environment variables
 - Handles type casting (string, number, boolean)
-- Supports required fields validation
+- Supports required fields validation using `#!` prefix in `.env`
 - Supports different module formats (ESM/CommonJS)
+- Automatic TypeScript type generation for better debugging

 ### Example